graalvm/graalvm-ten-things/README.md

 a = 287615
 sit = 282613

-real	0m23.511s
+real  0m19.602s
-user	0m24.293s
+user  0m20.357s
-sys	0m0.579s
+sys 0m0.498s
 ```

-This shows Graal running our Java program in around three-quarters of the time
+This shows GraalVM running our Java program in around two-thirds of the
-it takes to run it with a standard HotSpot compiler.
-In an area where we are
+wall-clock time it takes to run it with a standard HotSpot compiler.
+In an
-used to treating single-digit percentage increases in performance as
+area where we are used to treating single-digit percentage increases in
-significant, this is a big-deal.
+performance as significant, this is a big-deal.

+You'll still get a result better than HotSpot if you use the Community
+Edition, but it won't be quite as a good as the Enterprise Edition.

-Twitter are one company [using Graal in production
+Twitter are one company [using GraalVM in production
 today](https://www.youtube.com/watch?v=OSyvidFXL7M), and they say that for them
 it is paying off in terms of real money saved.
-Twitter are using Graal to run
+Twitter are using GraalVM to run
-Scala applications - Graal works at the level of JVM bytecode so it works for
+Scala applications - GraalVM works at the level of JVM bytecode so it works for
 any JVM language.

 This is the first way you can use GraalVM - simply as a drop-in better JIT